The Team Behind the Race

 Rotorua Liaison – Jason Cameron

 My main role will be assisting Paul with his relationships with Rotorua Lakes Council.
 On the day I will be MCing and commentating at various points from start to finish.
-As a lifelong runner and enthusiast for off road running events that take people into stunning, off the beaten track places – I can’t wait for TUM 2015.
+As a lifelong runner and enthusiast for off road running events that take people into stunning, off the beaten track places.